gfmg/BrownCrab_IRL-NW/README.md

 * Development of two independent standarized indices of abundance
 * Implementation of different scenario of the Stochastic Surplus Production Model in Continuous Time (SPiCT) (https://github.com/DTUAqua/spict)

-Several scripts stil under development
+Several scripts still in progress